MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-Item.md

 ```

 > [!NOTE]
-> When using `New-Item` with the `-FOrce` switch to create registry keys, the command will behave
+> When using `New-Item` with the `-Force` switch to create registry keys, the command will behave
 > the same as when overwriting a file.
 If the registry key already exists, the key and all
 > properties and values will be overwritten with an empty registry key.